vbilopav/CodeFirstConfig/README.md

 Cool.

 But, `CodeFirstConfig` can do more.

-How about, loading you configuration from database, without nasty application resets, lazy configuration, config events and more...
+How about, loading you configuration from database, asynchronous reconfigurations without nasty application resets, lazy configuration, complex data structures, config events and more...

 ...